Colorado by Train

 Discounts available.
 See the More Details section for info.

 Walk Challenge: 1 2 3 4 5

 Ruth Burk has been leading travelers on Walking Adventures for the past several years, sharing highlights of European and American destinations with fellow Adventurers!
 Always on the lookout for the best viewpoint or hole-in-the-wall café, Ruth enjoys finding the hidden treasures along those paths less traveled.
 She looks forward to traveling by train through the natural beauty of Colorado with you!

 Click on each day for more details.

-For those who arrive into Denver a day early, an optional Downtown Denver Highlights Excursion and Walk are available.
+Optional Downtown Denver Excursion For those who arrive into Denver a day early (September 23), an optional Downtown Denver Highlights Excursion & Walk is available.
 This delightful all-day exploration of the Mile High City includes round-trip transport to downtown Denver, walk credit, and guide services.
-Price TBA
+Estimated price: $40

 TRAIN #1: Georgetown Loop Railroad

 We head west into the Rockies today on scenic Interstate 70, bound for the tiny town of Silver Plume and our first vintage train experience.
 The Georgetown Loop Railroad was built in the 1880s to connect the gold and silver boom towns of Georgetown and Silver Plume.
 The “loop” covers 3 miles of narrow-gauge track with an elevation gain of 640 feet, requiring a series of trestles, cuts, and loops.
 We disembark for a walking tour of the historic Lebanon Silver Mine at the halfway point.
 After lunch on our own in Victorian-styled Georgetown (8,512 fasl – feet above sea level), we soak up the wild west ambiance of Hotel de Paris, then continue over the continental divide through dramatic mountain scenery to the quiet little town of Carbondale.